jenniferbuz/sci_coding/lessons/lesson0/README.md

 echo "Hello World"
 ```

-Make sure to save and then quit the text editor.
+Make sure to save and then quit the text editor (some editors try to trap you in.
+If this is the case, Google "How to exit <my_text_editor>").
 Now let's run our bash script.
 We do this by specifying the file location with the `.` shorthand we learned earlier.

 ```bash
 ./test_script.sh